jensens/ansible-docker-swarm-plone-cluster/README.md

 ## Initial Steps

 - Portainer initially shows a page at the root of the configured domain to set your administrator password.
 Go there immediatly and set it.
 - Plone is installed withy username `admin` and password `admin`.
-Got to the configured ZMI domain root, login and change it in `acl_users`.
+Got to the configured ZMI domain root, login, enter `/manage`  and change it in `acl_users`.
 - You need to add a Plone site in the configured ZMI domain root.
 Login and do so.
 Give it the ID `Plone` (default), as Traefik is configured to this path.

 ## Acknowledgement